cabalmail/cabal-infra/README.md

 If you have followed the recommendation to create a dedicated account, then the above steps should be the *only* manual steps required in this account.
 Everything else should be managed by Terraform.

 ### Chef Infra Server and Chef Workstation
 You must have an organization set up on [Chef Infra Server](https://www.chef.io/products/chef-infra).
 Chef offers a [managed service](https://manage.chef.io/signup) with a free tier.
 If you want to stay within AWS, you could try OpsWorks, but I have not tested it.
 And you must have [Chef Workstation](https://downloads.chef.io/tools/workstation) configured to administer your Chef organization.
+These instructions assume that you're using managed Chef.

 After signing up, perform the following steps:

 1. Create an organization.
 (Administration tab -> create under Organizations in left navigation.)
+2. Download the [starter kit](https://docs.chef.io/workstation/getting_started/#starter-kit) and install Chef Workstation.
-2. Create a client called "terraform".
+3. Create a client called "terraform".
 (Policy tab -> create under Clients in left navigation.)
 Download/copy the client key for use in your Terraform variables below.
 (A client is essentially a user without console access.)
-3. Grant the "terraform" client the following permissions:
+4. Grant the "terraform" client the following permissions:
     - Nodes: list, create
     - Cookbooks: list
     - Roles: list, create
     - Environments: list, create
-4. Upload the cookbooks in the cookbooks directory
+5. Upload the cookbooks in the cookbooks directory

         cd cookbooks
-        knife cookbook upload cabal-imap
+        knife cookbook upload cabal-imap -o ./
-        knife cookbook upload cabal-smtp
+        knife cookbook upload cabal-smtp -o ./

 The above steps should be the *only* manual steps required in this Chef organization.
 Everything else should be managed by Terraform.